jcazevedo/advent-of-code/2018/README.md

 # Advent of Code 2018 solutions

-This repository contains my solutions to [Advent of Code 2018][advent-of-code-2018].
+This directory tree contains my solutions to [Advent of Code 2018][advent-of-code-2018].
 After three years solving the problems exclusively in Scala, I decided to solve each day of 2018 in a different programming language.